fox-it/cisco-ios-xe-implant-detection/README.md

 Network detection of `CVE-2023-20198` exploitation and fingerprinting of post-exploitation of Cisco IOS XE devices.

 ## CVE-2023-20198 Suricata network detection
 The [suricata/](suricata/) folder contains Suricata detection rules for exploitation of `CVE-2023-20198`.
 These rules monitor for a percent-encoded-percent which can be used to bypass authentication on Cisco IOS XE devices not patched for `CVE-2023-20198`.

-This directory also contains a reference PCAP based on observed in-the-wild exploitation traffic.
+This directory also contains reference PCAPs based on observed in-the-wild exploitation traffic:

+* [fox-it-cisco-cve-2023-20198-auth-bypass-wsma-exec.pcap](suricata/fox-it-cisco-cve-2023-20198-auth-bypass-wsma-exec.pcap?raw=true) -- CVE-2019-20198 exploit with wsma-exec
+* [fox-it-cisco-cve-2023-20198-auth-bypass-wsma-config.pcap](suricata/fox-it-cisco-cve-2023-20198-auth-bypass-wsma-config.pcap?raw=true) -- CVE-2019-20198 exploit with wsma-config

 ## Cisco IOS XE implant scanning
 This repository also contains information regarding post-exploitation activities linked to the Cisco IOS XE Software Web Management User Interface mass exploitations.
 Cisco Talos [^1] published a fingerprint that could check if the implant was active on Cisco IOS XE devices.
 For reference: